nataliapatrucco/CV/README.md

 I`d like to work in a collaborative environment where everyone’s opinion is heard.

-I am ready for the next challenge in my career, planning to move to the Netherlands (no sponsorship needed) and land my dream job.
+I am ready for the next challenge in my career, planning to move to Europe (no sponsorship needed) and land my dream job.

 Nationality: Italy & Argentina.